 Go to the settings of a specific robot.

 The individual you have shared with gets an email prompting them to sign in to view the robot credentials.
+They will be able to see the secrets only once, after that they will only be able to see redacted versions of the secrets.

 You can always remove a user's access to the robot's credentials by clicking the Remove button in the list of members you have shared with.